Reunion FAQ

 Reunion is the largest Denison alumni event held each spring.
 Alumni return to the College to rekindle connections with classmates, enjoy lively conversations and lectures, explore the current campus, and revisit their past.
 We expect between 1,000 and 1,300 Denison alumni, spouses, children, and friends at Reunion.

 Yes.
 There are two pricing options, one with campus housing and one without.
 The 50th Reunion Class and 5th and 1st Reunion Classes have a special all-inclusive registration option only.
-For a la carte options, please contact the Office of Alumni and Family Engagement at 740-587-5659.
+Please contact the Office of Alumni and Family Engagement at 740-587-5659 to make a selection that is right for you.

 Yes, although alumni are strongly encouraged to register in advance.
 Some events have limited capacities and sell out quickly, and we cannot guarantee the availability of rooms or dining services if you have not registered in advance.